by Jane Perdue | Be your best you, Women

 Dealing with the disconnect means women need to continue self-promoting and negotiating—keeping one foot in femininity and the other is masculinity.

-3 ways good women leaders bridge the gender gap
+3 ways for women leaders to bridge the gender gap

 Here’s how that works: